opengovfoundation/madison/docs/INSTALL.OSX.md

 1. Run `make db-reset` to get the database migrated and seeded with data.

-1. Install and run elasticsearch.
-[See here for installation](elasticsearch).
-  1. Additionally, run `curl -XPUT http://localhost:9200/madison` when ES is running to create a new index.

 1. Copy the `server/.env.example` file to `server/.env` and set the appropriate variables.
   1. If you don't have one already, set up an account at [MailTrap](mailtrap) and set the `MAIL_USERNAME` and `MAIL_PASSWORD` variables to what it provides